 3M Champions of Infection Prevention and Control Award

 In collaboration with 3M Canada, IPAC Canada established the Champions of Infection Prevention and Control Award in 2009.
 The Award will recognize IPAC Canada members who have demonstrated innovative initiatives to prevent infection, raise awareness, and improve the health of Canadians.
 The nomination may also be for lifetime achievement.
 The nomination may be made by a member of IPAC Canada or by a IPAC Canada chapter.
-Formal presentation of the Award will be made at the Opening Ceremonies of the 2019 National Education Conference.
+Formal presentation of the Award will be made at the Opening Ceremonies of the Annual National Education Conference.

-The deadline for nominations is March 1, 2020.
+The deadline for nominations is March 21, 2022.

-- 2019 Award Criteria
+- Policy 17.80 Award Criteria

-- 2019 Nomination Form
+- Form 33 Nomination Form

-- 2019 Chapter Participation Form
+- Form 33B Chapter Participation Form

-- 2019 Candidate Acceptance Form
+- Form 33A Candidate Acceptance Form

-- 2019 Nomination Essay Template
+- Form33D Nomination Essay Template